Asian Journal of Biology

 https://journalajob.com/index.php/AJOB

 <p style="text-align: justify;">The aim of <strong>Asian Journal of Biology (ISSN: 2456-7124)</strong> is to publish high quality papers (<a href="https://journalajob.com/index.php/AJOB/general-guideline-for-authors">Click here for Types of paper</a>) with broad areas of Aerobiology, Agriculture, Anatomy, Astrobiology, Biochemistry, Bioengineering, Bioinformatics, Biomathematics or Mathematical Biology, Biomechanics, Biomedical research, Biophysics, Biotechnology, Building biology, Botany, Cell biology, Conservation Biology, Cryobiology, Developmental biology, Food biology, Ecology, Embryology, Entomology, Environmental Biology, Epidemiology, Ethology, Evolutionary Biology, Genetics, Herpetology, Histology, Ichthyology, Integrative biology, Limnology, Mammalogy, Marine Biology, Microbiology, Molecular Biology, Mycology, Neurobiology, Oceanography, Oncology, Ornithology, Population biology, Population ecology, Population genetics, Paleontology, Pathobiology or pathology, Parasitology, Pharmacology, Physiology, Psychobiology, Sociobiology, Structural biology, Virology and Zoology.
 By not excluding papers based on novelty, this journal facilitates the research and wishes to publish papers as long as they are technically correct and scientifically motivated.
 The journal also encourages the submission of useful reports of negative results.
-This is a quality controlled, OPEN peer-reviewed, open-access INTERNATIONAL journal.</p> <p style="text-align: justify;"><strong>NAAS Score: 4.52 (2026) </strong></p>SCIENCEDOMAIN internationalen-USAsian Journal of Biology2456-7124Determination of Antibacterial Effect of Citrus aurantifolia on Respiratory Pathogenic Organisms and the Bioactive Supplements Responsible for the Effect
+This is a quality controlled, OPEN peer-reviewed, open-access INTERNATIONAL journal.</p> <p style="text-align: justify;"><strong>NAAS Score: 4.52 (2026) </strong></p>SCIENCEDOMAIN internationalen-USAsian Journal of Biology2456-7124Cyanobacteria for Sustainable Food Production: A Critical Review of Nutritional Value, Process Integration, Safety and Scale-Up

 Copyright (c) 2026 Author(s).
 The licensee is the journal publisher.
 This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.